liflab/cornipickle-android-probe/README.md

 About the author                                                   {#about}
 ----------------

-Cornipickle was written by Sylvain HallÃ©, associate professor at UniversitÃ© du QuÃ©bec Ã  Chicoutimi, Canada.
+Cornipickle was written by Sylvain Hallé, associate professor at Université du Québec à Chicoutimi, Canada.